NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 ```

 ## Model preparation
-The HLAPI supports three kinds of model formats:
+The `LLM` class supports four kinds of model inputs:

+1. **HuggingFace model name**: triggers a download from the HuggingFace model hub, e.g. `TinyLlama/TinyLlama-1.1B-Chat-v1.0` in the quickstart.
-1. HuggingFace models
+1. **Local HuggingFace models**: uses a locally stored HuggingFace model.
-2. TensorRT-LLM engine built by trtllm-build tool or saved by the HLAPI
+2. **Local TensorRT-LLM engine**: built by `trtllm-build` tool or saved by the HLAPI
-3. TensorRT-LLM checkpoints, converted by `convert_checkpoint.py` in examples
+3. **Local TensorRT-LLM checkpoints**: converted by `convert_checkpoint.py` script in the examples

-All kinds of models could be used directly by the HLAPI, and the `ModelConfig(<any-model-path>)` could accept any kind of them.
+All kinds of the model inputs can be seamlessly integrated with the HLAPI, and the `LLM(model=<any-model-path>)` construcotr can accommodate models in any of the above formats.

-Let's elaborate on the preparation of the three kinds of model formats.
+Let's delve into the preparation of the three kinds of local model formats.

 ### Option 1: From HuggingFace models

 Given its popularity, the TRT-LLM HLAPI chooses to support HuggingFace format as one of the start points, to use the HLAPI on LLaMA models, you need to run the following conversion script provided in [transformers/llama](https://huggingface.co/docs/transformers/main/model_doc/llama) or [transformers/llama2](https://huggingface.co/docs/transformers/main/model_doc/llama2) to convert the Meta checkpoint to HuggingFace format.

-For instance, when targeting the LLaMA2 7B model, the official way to retrieve the model is to visit the [LLaMA2 7B model page](https://huggingface.co/transformers/llama2-7B), normally you need to submit a request for the model file.
+For instance, when targeting the LLaMA2 7B model, the official way to retrieve the model is to visit the [LLaMA2 model page](https://huggingface.co/docs/transformers/main/en/model_doc/llama2), normally you need to submit a request for the model file.

 To convert the checkpoint files, a script from transformers is required, thus please also clone the transformers repo with the following code: